aptech/docs/docs/CR-sampleData.rst

            6,
            7 };

-    //Take a sample of 3 elements without replacement s  = sampleData(x, 3);
+    // Take a sample of 3 elements without replacement s  = sampleData(x, 3);

 After running the code above, s is equal to: